6. Communications

 For example, two sinusoidal signals with very different frequencies may look the same when sampled at a low frequency.

-A graph showing aliasing of an f=0.9 sine wave by an f=0.1 sine wave by sampling at a period of T=1.0.
+A graph showing the aliasing of an f=0.9 sine wave by an f=0.1 sine wave by sampling at a period of T=1.0.
 CC BY-SA 3.0.
 Image by Mox Fyre.

 To counter aliasing, we follow the Nyquist theorem that states we must sample at least at f_s = 2B (B=bandwidth).